nus-cs2103-AY2122S1/tp/docs/team/leezhixuan.md

 * **Enhancements to existing features**:
   * Redefine equality amongst contacts.
     * Previously, equality between two contacts hinged on the fact that they had the same name.
-Since people can have friends with the same name, I changed CONNECTIONS to check for phone numbers instead to raise possible duplicate contacts.
+Since people can have friends with the same name but unique phone numbers, I changed CONNECTIONS to check for phone numbers instead to raise possible duplicate contacts.
   * Revamp Find
     * Find ('AND'-search) and FindOr ('OR'-search) can be applied names and/or tags.
     * Case Sensitivity to search (Find/FindOr).